About the Project

 –Jack Lindsay, ‘My Life of William Morris’

-JACK LINDSAY (1900-1990) was a writer and a visionary, a tireless worker for social equality and justice, a polymath and cultural activist, and a deeply introspective man searching for the meaning of individual goodness and integrity as well as for what constitutes the best form of social and political organization.
+JACK LINDSAY (1900-1990) was a writer and a visionary, a tireless worker for social equality and justice, a polymath and cultural activist, and a deeply introspective man who was constantly searching for the meaning of individual goodness and integrity as well as for what constitutes the best form of social and political organization.

 Jack Lindsay earned his living as a writer and publisher and he was prolific, publishing over 160 books in many different genres and on a range of topics.
 His scholarship was interdisciplinary: he translated classical texts; wrote poetry and verse plays, play scripts, historical and contemporary novels and biographies, historical studies, literary and art history and criticism, cultural and archeological studies, and analyses of science and religion.
 He was one of the founders of Fanfrolico fine art press and edited of a number of literary journals and magazines, including Vision, London Aphrodite, Our Time and Arena.
 The focus of all these journals was literature – whether as a primarily artistic practice, campaigning for a world of art removed from the world of human beings as in Vision, or with literature as a cultural practice that enables us to examine our world, finding ways to understand its current state and to re-imagine our society and our world as in Arena.